thomasingalls/holisticparallelogram/README.md

 Webpack bundles dependencies into one file, so that all dependencies can be loaded into the DOM with a single `<script>` tag.
 Webpack starts with an entry file (`App.js`) and traverses the project’s dependencies based on the `import` and `export` statements in the code.
 It uses a `webpack.config.js` file in the root directory to define which loaders are required for compilation and the destination of the output file.

 #### React and Redux
 On the client side, the state of the app is maintained in a Redux store.
-When a user interacts with the app (when the &hearts; is clicked, for example), an action is triggered, which tells the reducers how the app should change in response (add the place to the list of saved places).
-For more information, review the [Redux documentation](http://redux.js.org/index.html).
+When a user interacts with the app (e.g. when the &hearts; is clicked, for example), an action is triggered, which tells the reducers how the state should update in response (e.g. add the place to the list of saved places).
+For more information, review the [Redux documentation](http://redux.js.org/index.html) and watch [Getting Started with Redux](https://egghead.io/series/getting-started-with-redux).
-On the server side, we render the index page, passing in the initial state of the app (including logged-in user data) to the client.
+On the server side, we render the index page by initializing the Redux store (which determines the initial state of the app, including logged-in user data).

 #### Schema
 User data and saved places are managed in a MySQL database called `scenic`.